-- Attitude: Exhibiting positive behaviors when things go right AND when things go wrong. - Appearance: Compliance with dress code. - Work Habits & Accountability: Courtesy, safety, cleanliness and following rules. - Communication: Listening and interacting effectively with other students and staff. - Punctuality & Attendance: the ability to show up on time. - 1 infraction for each instance of lateness or early departure, while attending more than half the class - 2 infractions for each instance for missing half or more of the class but attending some part of it.
+- Attitude: Exhibiting positive behaviors when things go right AND when things go wrong. - Appearance: Compliance with dress code. - Work Habits & Accountability: Courtesy, safety, cleanliness and following rules.

-- 3 infractions for daily absences. - Teamwork: Cooperating with others. - Problem Solving: Effectively solving problems and knowing when to ask for help. - Ethics: Doing the right thing.
+- Communication: Listening and interacting effectively with other students and staff. - Punctuality & Attendance: the ability to show up on time. - 1 infraction is given for each instance of lateness or leaving before the end of class. - 3 infractions are given for daily absences. - Teamwork: Cooperating with others. - Problem Solving: Effectively solving problems and knowing when to ask for help. - Ethics: Doing the right thing.
 Multiple infractions may be given for excessive instances of unprofessional behavior.
 Exceeding 7 infractions results in course failure.
 Students do not have remediation options available to them for incurring professionalism infractions, except for those due to absences.
 See Infractions Waiver section.